BeeRaspberry/helm-charts/README.md

 ## Optional

 A relation database for storing data.
-The Helmchart defaults to Sqlite.
-This option is sufficient for single pod deployments.
-For scalable options, a relation datbase is the way to go.
+The Helmchart defaults to Sqlite suffiences for single pod deployments.
+For scalable options, a relation database is the way to go.

 ## Installing via Helm Repo with default, Sqlite database.